 Compute clusters have become an increasingly important tool for many researchers within the University.
 Research IT Services provides compute cluster facilities to researchers of different usage levels and requirements.

-As a member of the UCD research community you have the opportunity to utlise any of the three compute cluster services hosted on the campus including the UCD ICHEC Stokes compute cluster service.
+As a member of the UCD research community you have the opportunity to utlise any of the three compute cluster services hosted on the campus including the UCD ICHEC Fionn compute cluster service.

-Research IT currently administers a High Performance Compute Cluster named Phaeton, with 44 compute nodes built on IBM/Intel hardware, each with up to 128GB RAM and 16 CPU Cores.
+Research IT currently administers a High Performance Compute Cluster named Sonic, with 12 nodes built on DELL/Intel Hardware, each with 128GB RAM, and 12 IvyBridge Hyperthreading Cores.
 Within this single hardware platform, Research IT Services provide two level of service, a Shared Compute Service which is free to all UCD registered users and a Community Compute Service which in an innovative contribution based service.
 The sonic cluster also offers a specialized GPU node with Nvidia Telsa M2090, along with an additional High Memory node.

 Access and Support